-The Guide to Aboriginal Organizations and Services is a resource listing of Aboriginal community-based services and organizations.
+The Guide to Indigenous Organizations and Services is a resource listing of Indigenous community-based services and organizations.

-The B.C. government is building relationships with Aboriginal people and communities.
-It is working with First Nations and Aboriginal community leaders to focus on closing the socio-economic gaps that separate Aboriginal people from other British Columbians, and building a province where everyone can fully participate in a prosperous economy.
+The B.C. government is building relationships with Indigenous people and communities.
+It is working with First Nations and Indigenous community leaders to focus on closing the socio-economic gaps that separate Indigenous people from other British Columbians, and building a province where everyone can fully participate in a prosperous economy.

-The Province works in partnership with First Nations, Métis, non-government organizations and the federal government to provide services and programs to improve social outcomes for Aboriginal people and communities.
+The Province works in partnership with First Nations, Métis, non-government organizations and the federal government to provide services and programs to improve social outcomes for Indigenous people and communities.